booktree/booktree/CONTRIBUTING.md

 Files which differ entirely from their original projects will be listed under `.gitattributes` with `merge=ours`.

-## Where to submit
+### Where to submit

 -   if your patch also makes sense for the original project:

     -   Do it on `origin`.

-    -   Make a pull request directly to the original project.
+    -   Make a pull request directly to the original project, and create an issue on this project pointing to it.

     -   If the project's team either: